stylewarning/illogical-pathnames/README.txt

           :NAME "new"
           :TYPE "txt"))

-Just a translation of an illogical pathname object.
+Just an unevaluated translation of an illogical pathname object.

 Let's define another illogical host referring to my scratch space directory in my home directory.